 - Next, ask your students to form their own asymmetric icon and draw three different views of it for their poster.
 The icon should be stored in a desk or tote tray, so it can be used in Session Five.

 In this session students investigate a game involving chance.
 They play the game 25 times and express the result of their trial using a fraction, decimal or percentage.

-After students have played the game gather the class.
+- After students have played the game gather the class and discuss:

 What did you notice as you played the game?
 (Students should notice that the ‘even’ person wins more than the ‘odd’ person)